larpchronicles/rules/rules-topics/18_npc.md

 ## NPC Shifts

 ---
-First, let’s start by identifying the two kinds of NPCs:
+First, let's start by identifying the two kinds of NPCs:

 A **Part Time NPC** is someone that volunteers for a full shift at least one day of the event.
 Part Time NPCs also play their characters during the event.
 For a Part Time NPC, a full shift is **three hours**.
 A Part-Time NPC may work as many hours in a single day as they like.
 Each three hour shift is counted as a completed shift.
 Rewards can be claimed on a "one shift per single event day" basis.
 >For example, in a three day event, a three hour shift on Friday, six hour shift on Saturday, and a three hour shift on Sunday only counts as three full shifts for the Skill Point or Goblin Point reward.
-Because it’s a three day event, that particular reward can only be claimed three times.
+Because it's a three day event, that particular reward can only be claimed three times.
 Mystery Sacks may be claimed for EVERY completed three hour shift.

 A **Full Time NPC** is someone that serves as a NPC for the entire event.
 They do not play their character at all during the event.
 For a Full Time NPC, a full shift is the number of days in an event, which may be two or three.
 To be a Full Time NPC, you must coordinate with Plot ahead of an event.

 ## Double-Hooking, the Plot Queue, and NPC Shifts

 ---
-Double-hooking is a term used for when two groups of PCs are waiting on Plot for a particular mod and are either asked by Plot or agree Out Of Character (OOC) for each group to serve as NPCs for the other group’s mod.
-When it comes to the plot team’s queue, these groups are very likely to be taken ahead of others because less preparation for handling NPC logistics for a given mod may become much easier when you have two groups ready.
+Double-hooking is a term used for when two groups of PCs are waiting on Plot for a particular mod and are either asked by Plot or agree Out Of Character (OOC) for each group to serve as NPCs for the other group's mod.
+When it comes to the plot team's queue, these groups are very likely to be taken ahead of others because less preparation for handling NPC logistics for a given mod may become much easier when you have two groups ready.

 In general, participating in a double-hook does not count towards a Part-Time NPC shift; however, in rare circumstances, such as double-hooking in a mod that runs for the length of a normal Part-Time NPC shift or more, Plot has full discretion to credit you with a completed shift.
 If you have already completed a shift that day, be sure to clarify what rewards you are gaining, because you might be limited to partial or you may get everything.